Overview-Hermanus Cycling Holiday

 Hermanus Cycling is a “centre based” cycling holiday.
 It allows you to stay in a great location for the duration of your tour and enjoy daily cycling trips before returning back to your guesthouse.
 We offer the choice of two cycling bases, either the town centre or the Voëlklip beach area.
 You will stay in one of Hermanus’s finest hotels or guesthouses and visit restaurants serving mouthwatering international cuisine.
 A panel of establishments has been selected to allow for non-availability.
 Any of the guesthouses can be a great base for your holiday.
 Click on the pictures to view the high standard of accommodation.

+The rate for the Hermanus Cycling Holiday package depends on the standard and availability of specific hotels or guesthouses.
 Choice of Standard or Superior accommodation.
-The rate of our package also depends on availability.
-For the Standard option our rate is from R6 100 per person, sharing.
+For the Standard option our rate is from R6 930 per person, sharing.
 The rate for the Superior package will be quoted on request.
-During low season (May-September) the holiday may be available at a reduced rate.
-The Superior package will be 4 Star accommodation.
-The Standard package is 3 and 4 Star.
-During low season (May-September) the holiday may be available at a reduced rate.
+The Superior package will be 5 Star or superior 4 Star accommodation.
+The Standard package is 4 Star.
 A Minimum of 2 people per group per day

 Easy/Moderate cycling grade Overall rating is Easy/Moderate.
 You do not need to be ultra-fit, but certainly able to cycle between 30 and 40 km per day and be able to cope with undulating countryside and some hills.
 The route takes you along stony mountain paths, along field and farm tracks and country roads.
 There are various routes and you can choose sections which are more challenging if you feel you need an extra challenge.
 Refer to Cycling grades